appbaseio/Docs/src/v2.0/javascript/quick-start.md

+{"threeColumns": true}
-# {"title": "Steps to getting started with Appbase", "threeColumns": true}
+# Steps to getting started with Appbase

 ## Step 0: Get Appbase
 Log in to <span class="fa fa-external-link"></span> [Appbase Dashboard](http://appbase.io/developer/), and create a new app.